 Red-eared sliders are popular pets, but they take up a lot of space and have very specific needs which require specific equipment to meet.
 This can make their enclosure inconvenient and expensive to set up.
-But when you’ve dedicated yourself to caring for this pet properly, they can live up to 40 years.
+Also keep in mind that this pet can live up to 40 years.

 Note: Red-eared sliders may be very common in the US, but that is not a reason to take one from the wild!
 If you want a pet red-eared slider, purchase one from a breeder or adopt one from a rescue or your local classifieds.
 Never take reptiles from the wild!